 The next question is, of course, how should we spend that time?

-Well, as long as you’re abiding by the rules of social distancing, such as keeping 2 metres apart from people outside your home, now is a great time to do those things you’ve been putting off for the past however long!
-That could be redecorating your home, starting a simple fitness regime in the form of running, Yoga, Pilates etc., or binging a specific game, film franchise or TV show you’ve not had the time to enjoy up until now!
+As long as you’re abiding by the rules of social distancing, keeping 2 metres apart from people outside your home, now is a great time to do those things you’ve been putting off for the past however long!
+That could be redecorating your home, starting a simple fitness regime, or binging a specific game, film franchise or TV show you’ve not had the time to enjoy up until now!

 “Where do we go from here?”
 I hear you ask; to which I repeat the words of Douglas Adams written at the very beginning of this article, “DON’T PANIC.”
 We will get through this and we will get through this together.
 By washing ya hands, keeping your distance from people you don’t live with and shopping responsibly, we’ll come out of this better, different people.